 I imagine it would be difficult to get though the day without eating something fermented.
 In chocolate school, one of the first things you learn about is fermentation, a crucial step in the chocolate making process.
 During fermentation, yeast from the air convert sugars into alcohol, while bacteria break down sugars and alcohols into carbon dioxide and acids.
 When cacao is fermented, it begins to develop its characteristic flavor.
 The flavonoids created are unique to that exact place, meaning that thanks to fermentation the flavor of each batch will be distinct.

 Even though quality is all relative, I guarantee you that every good chocolate bar you’ve had has been made with fermented cacao.
 Just like with wine, no fermentation means no nuance.
 Many of Taiwan’s artisanal products would not taste the same without undergoing fermentation.
 Liquor and wine, vanilla and chocolate, tea and coffee; I consumed them all, though not necessarily in that order.
-When traversing Nantou County— also home to the geographical center of Taiwan— in search of the most interesting foods, you will want to rely carefully upon GPS.
+When traversing Nantou County— home to the geographical center of Taiwan, and sandwiched on either side by Taichung and the Taroko Gorge— in search of the most interesting foods, you will want to rely carefully upon GPS.
 This is not an adventure often undertaken by tourists.